HiZollo/Games/docs/classes/games.md

-This is the documentations for all game classes.
+This is the documentation for all game classes.

 # Table of Contents